beingfluid/IntegrateNow/Chapter1_ConceptualAsides.md

 #### POST: Create

-POST method is used to submit the information to the server.
+&nbsp;&nbsp;&nbsp;&nbsp;POST method is used to submit the information to the server.

 #### GET: Read

-GET method is the most common of all the request methods.
+&nbsp;&nbsp;&nbsp;&nbsp;GET method is the most common of all the request methods.
 It is used to fetch the desired resource from the server.

 #### PUT/PATCH: Update

-Both PUT & PATCH are used to modify the resources on the server with a slight difference.
+&nbsp;&nbsp;&nbsp;&nbsp;Both PUT & PATCH are used to modify the resources on the server with a slight difference.
 PUT is a method of modifying resource where the client sends data that updates the entire resource.
 PATCH is a method of modifying resources where the client sends partial data that is to be updated without modifying the entire data.

 #### DELETE: Delete

-POST method is used to delete the resource identified by the request url.
+&nbsp;&nbsp;&nbsp;&nbsp;POST method is used to delete the resource identified by the request url.

 &nbsp;&nbsp;&nbsp;&nbsp;